VictorGulart/Cod_App/README.md

 # Cod_App
 Experimental - Recreating Call Of Duty Main Page
+Built with React

-To see the page -
+To see the page - https://victorgulart.github.io/Cod_App/